-In the crypto tax space there is frequent mention relating to taxpayers’ responsibilities to calculate and report capital gains and losses on an IRS 8949 cryptocurrency tax form.
-What often gets overlooked is the tax implications and potential deductions for mining cryptocurrency such as bitcoin.
-Mining cryptocurrency has a unique problem of creating multiple tax implications that must be reported on separate forms.
-Fear not, TaxBit’s cryptocurrency tax software clears up this confusing paradox and ensures proper capital gain/loss and ordinary income tax reporting.
+In the crypto tax space, we frequently hear about taxpayers’ responsibilities to calculate and report their capital gains and losses on an IRS 8949 cryptocurrency tax form.
+However, the tax implications and potential deductions for mining cryptocurrency such as Bitcoin are often overlooked.

-On October 9, 2019 the IRS released long awaited guidance on the taxation of cryptocurrency through Rev. Rul.
+In this post, we’ll refer to the IRS’s guidance on the taxation of cryptocurrency through Rev. Rul.
 2019-24 and an FAQ.
 The IRS guidance brought cryptocurrency in even more alignment with the tax rules on equities.
 With increased enforcement on cryptocurrency tax evasion, proper reporting is more important than ever.
-Specifically, miners need to be aware of: 1) the tax implications of mining crypto; 2) the tax implications of selling or trading mined crypto; and 3) available mining deductions.
+Specifically, miners need to be aware of:

-TaxBit’s cryptocurrency tax software specializes in identifying mining receipts and allocating them in accordance with IRS regulations.
-Taxpayers who mined will be provided with an itemized ordinary income breakdown to allow them to accurately report their income.
-After itemizing the receipts, the final amount will be added to the taxpayer’s other income they received throughout the year.
-The IRS largely classifies mining income as self-employment income, therefore taxpayers may be responsible for self-employment taxes on mined income.
+You can also simplify reporting taxes on mined crypto with crypto tax software like TaxBit.
+TaxBit specializes in identifying mining receipts and allocating them in accordance with IRS regulations.
+If you mined cryptocurrency, you will be provided with an itemized ordinary income breakdown so you can accurately report your income.
+After itemizing the receipts, the final amount will be added to the other income you received throughout the year.

-If you mine cryptocurrency as a trade or business, then you may be eligible for certain deductions to lessen your tax liability. § 162 of the Internal Revenue Code states “[t]here shall be allowed as a deduction all the ordinary and necessary expenses paid or incurred during the taxable year in carrying on any trade or business.”
+If you mine cryptocurrency as a trade or business (not a hobby), then you may be eligible for certain deductions to lessen your tax liability. § 162 of the Internal Revenue Code states “[t]here shall be allowed as a deduction all the ordinary and necessary expenses paid or incurred during the taxable year in carrying on any trade or business.”
 Miners may deduct certain expenses from their mining income.

 Miners may deduct the cost of their mining equipment from their ordinary mining income.
 If the mining equipment exceeds $1 million in costs the taxpayer may need to use the modified accelerated cost recovery system (MACRS) to determine how to depreciate the equipment for tax purposes.